If you live in Georgia, Maryland, Missouri, Virginia, or West Virginia, then you may have stumbled upon a OneLife gym in the past.

 This small fitness franchise offers state-of-the-art facilities combined and some terrific amenities.

 It isn’t the cheapest gym membership out there, but it’s by no means the most expensive.
 OneLife is right in line with mid-range gyms like LA Fitness, Gold’s, or Anytime Fitness.

-As far as mid-range gyms go, OneLife is one of the more expensive options.
+As far as mid-range gyms go, OneLife can be one of the more expensive options depending on your location and membership package.
 It’s also hard to find with only a handful of locations scattered throughout a few states.

 However, when it comes to equipment and amenities, OneLife stacks up against the best of the best.
 You’ll get a huge selection of equipment, pools, childcare, and fantastic group classes here — making it worth every penny of admission.

 So yes — OneLife is definitely worth it if the gym fits your budget and commute!

 Let’s take a closer look at my OneLife gym review.

 How much does OneLife cost?